-Timpanogos Cave sits high on the northern slope of Mount Timpanogos in the Wasatch Mountains.
-The cave system was discovered in 1887 by Martin Hansen, a Mormon settler, while following mountain lion tracks.
+Get ready to enter a mountain fault in the heart of Timpanogos.
 Consisting of three linked and spectacularly decorated caverns, the cave tour includes unique colors and formations.
 Helictites, stalactites, stalagmites and calcite crusts, draperies and frostwork are just a few of the many dazzling formations found in the chambers.
-Visitors hike to the cave entrance on a wide, paved trail, gaining over 1,000 feet in elevation.
-The visitor center and trailhead are in American Fork Canyon, accessed east of I-15 on Hwy 92.

 The cave is open May-October.
-Reservations are recommended, up to 30 days in advance.
+Reservations can be made up to 30 days in advance.

 Timpanogos Cave National Monument